joaoantonioverdade/docs/introComputation.md

 One important advance on the P versus NP question was the discover of certain problems in NP whose individual complexity is related to that of the entire class.
 If a polynomial time algorithm exists for any of these problems, all problems in NP would be polynomial time solvable.
 These problems are called **NP-complete**.

-Certain computational problems are solvable in principle, but the solutions require so much time or space that they can be used in practive.
+Certain computational problems are solvable in principle, but the solutions require so much time or space that they can be used in practice.
 Such problems are called **intractable**.

 **Common functions for Big-O**